cmccurd/Investment-Simulator/README.md

-# **Investment Simulator App**
+### **Investment Simulator App**

 ### **Overview**

 The Investment Simulator App allows users to create and manage simulated investment portfolios by trading stocks in real-time or simulated market conditions.
 Users can track performance, view analytics, and compete in challenges.
-This application showcases full-stack development using Python for the backend and integrates cloud services for scalability and security.
+This application showcases full-stack development using Python for the backend and integrates cloud services for scalability and security; also includes machine learning features such as stock price prediction and trade recommendation systems.

 ---